YorgosPag/TSIA/README.md

 ## How to Deploy Your App to the Internet

-To publish your application online, you can use **Firebase App Hosting**.
+To publish your application online, you can use **Firebase Hosting**.
 You will need to use the Firebase Command Line Interface (CLI) from your computer's terminal.

 ### Step 1: Install the Firebase CLI